 GT’s Kombucha is the brand I’m most familiar with.
 Their gingerberry flavor is my favorite, followed by ginger and strawberry.
 I buy it at health food stores for three to four dollars per bottle (one bottle is enough for about three cocktails), but you can make your own kombucha if you’re feeling adventurous.

 I’d been curious about kombucha cocktails for a while, but it wasn’t until Jeanine posted her ginger kombucha cocktails that I decided to try it already.
 The other night, I poured some vodka and ginger kombucha over ice and topped it off with a big squeeze of lime.
-It tasted like a Moscow mule, just less sugary.
+It tasted similar to a classic Moscow mule, just less sugary.
 Sold!
 Then I tried it with gingerberry, which I liked even better.
 My male taste tester preferred the regular ginger flavor.

 I’m sure that Moscow mule traditionalists are grumbling at the substitution, but hey, sometimes mixes are better than the originals.
 You can serve your kombucha Moscow mules in fancy copper mugs if you want to make these seem more proper.
 Either way, they’re super simple drinks for warm summer nights.